-In the Residences building of Roppongi Hills is the teahouse "Saryo Miyasaka", an offshoot of Michelin 2-star restaurant "Oryori Miyasaka" in Minamiaoyama.
+In the Residences building of Roppongi Hills is the teahouse "Saryo Miyasaka", an offshoot of world gourmet guide award restaurant "Oryori Miyasaka" in Minamiaoyama.
 The head of the teahouse, Shotaro Igarashi, exerts his skills to let guests casually enjoy a taste of Miyasaka.

 Hailing from Fukushima Prefecture, Igarashi trained at famous Japanese restaurants in Kyoto before returning to his home area.
 While working as the fifth generation head of his family's Japanese restaurant, he met Nobuhisa Miyasaka, with whom he shared a training period, and joined Miyasaka as a right-hand man for the launch of "Oryori Miyasaka".
 In 2017, Igarashi was selected as head chef for the opening of "Saryo Miyasaka".